 We next set out to evaluate the potential utility of features collected within our dataset as biomarkers to distinguish healthy from infected samples.
 To rank these biomarkers within our dataset, we used ensemble feature selection (EFS) as an unbiased approach to rank protein biomarkers for EcB17.
 This method integrates the outcomes of 8 distinct feature selection algorithms, subsequently aggregating and assigning ranks to the scores.
 This approach mitigates many of the inherent biases often associated with individual algorithms 47, 48.
 Since EFS can be utilized as a feature selection tool, it can reduce redundant measurements by removing features that are highly correlated with each other.
 Here, we opted to set the correlation threshold to 0, ensuring that a well-performing biomarker would still score highly, even if it was highly correlated with another potential biomarker.
 We observed that the top-ranked protein and metabolite biomarkers, Serpin A3-1 (SERPINA3), Leucine-rich alpha-2-glycoprotein (LRG1), n6−threonylcarbamoyladenosine, and 13−keto−9z,11e−octadecadienoic acid were highly effective at distinguishing infected from non-infected samples when evaluated using logistic regression, producing AUCs ranging from 0.99- 0.1 (Figure 2C) (Figure 3D).
 Other top biomarkers identified in our study were also able to distinguish infected from healthy nearly perfectly, highlighting the extreme differences between healthy and EcB plasma (Supplementary Figure 4).

-To benchmark these findings, we queried our dataset for two biomarkers of infection commonly used in the clinic, c-reactive protein (CRP), and serum amyloid A (SAA1).
+To benchmark these findings, we queried our dataset for two biomarkers of inflammation commonly used in the clinic for infection progression, C-reactive protein (CRP), and serum amyloid A (SAA1).
 Both proteins were found to be significantly increased in infected samples compared to healthy controls (Supplementary Figure 3).
 As expected, they also displayed no significant differences between samples infected with E. faecalis and E. faecium.
 When evaluated via the EFS approach, these clinically validated biomarkers showed good, but not the best performance in our dataset, ranking 12rd and 47th respectively.
 Subsequent ROC analysis showed these proteins were able to differentiate infected from uninfected samples with a high degree of sensitivity and specificity as expected, displaying AUC values of 0.97 and 0.92 respectively (Supplementary Figure 3).

 Due to the importance of cytokines as modulators of the immune system, we were interested in querying our data to see if we could uncover any indication of differences in cytokine profiles by bacteremia type.
 Since cytokines are not readily detected in plasma using untargeted mass spectrometry-based proteomics due to their low levels of absolute abundance 49, we inferred cytokine profiles using previously reported methods in which known interactions between proteins and cytokines are leveraged to infer cytokine abundance 24.
 Using this technique, we saw that the inferred amount of TNF-alpha was significantly increased in EcB infected samples compared to healthy samples (p.adj <= 0.05) (Supplementary Figure 6).
 We also observed a trend where many other cytokines were increased in infected relative to healthy, most notably in IL-6, but they did not rise to our alpha level of 0.05 denoting statistical significance.